machty/ember-maybe-import-regenerator/README.md

 Usage
 ------------------------------------------------------------------------------

-This exists to give applications that still service IE11 users and also which to use async/await or generators.
+This exists to give applications that still service IE11 users and also wish to use async/await or generators.

 Contributing
 ------------------------------------------------------------------------------